ovh/docs/pages/platform/kubernetes-k8s/persistent-volumes-on-ovh-managed-kubernetes/guide.en-ca.md

 If you want to know more on those topics, please look at the [OVHcloud Managed Kubernetes Service Quickstart](../deploying-hello-world/).

 > [!warning]
-> When a __PersistentVolume__ resource is created inside a Managed Kubernetes cluster, an associated Public Cloud __Block Storage__ volume is automatically created with it.
+> When a __PersistentVolume__ resource is created inside a Managed Kubernetes cluster, an associated Public Cloud __Block Storage__ volume is automatically created with it, with a lifespan depending on the parent cluster's lifespan.
 > This volume is hourly charged and will appear in your Public Cloud project.
 For more information, please refer to the following documentation: [Volume Block Storage price](https://www.ovhcloud.com/en-ca/public-cloud/prices/#storage)

 ## PersistentVolumes